Let’s talk about data.

 More specifically, let’s talk about big data in the media and entertainment industry.
 There was a time when media and entertainment companies had to read reviews, interview customers, read TV and chart rankings to gain customer data and insight.

-Alas, that is no longer the case.
-Across all devices and media types, companies can track clicks, views, engagement, shares, and more- all of which is vital information once analyzed and organized.
+Clearly that is no longer the case.
+Today, across all devices and media types, companies can track clicks, views, engagement, shares, and more.
+All of this data is vital information once analyzed and organized.

 Get ready, here are 5 vital ways big data plays in the media and entertainment industry:

 In our digital world, entertainment is accessible at our fingertips through live streaming, TV, desktop computers, smartphones, smart devices, apps and much more.

 The amount of data that media and entertainment companies are capable of gathering on a daily basis is mind-blowing; however, it’s what they do with all that information that really makes all the difference.

 The data can be collected, yet never analyzed or analyzed properly- which doesn’t provide any insightful information about customer behaviour.
 The largest challenge is taking all the miscellaneous data and make sense of it.

 Once the data is translated into useful information, it can be used to predict the demand of genre of shows, music, content for a given age group on different given channels, and so much more.

 The New York Post uses Maropost Marketing Cloud to analyze their data, create customer segmentation, to generate personalized content, and customer journeys across multi-channels.

 Understanding why subscribers unsubscribe to your mailing list has been a million-dollar question for years, and it has always seemed impossible to answer.